ACCESS – THEATRE

 You can find out more about joining Spectrum here.

-For most of our performances, we offer concessionary rates for those in receipt of disability benefits (please note that some productions may have different pricing structures, and for some performances tickets are all one price).
-Free companion tickets are available for adults who require somebody to accompany them.
+For most of our performances, we offer concessionary rates for disabled people (please note that some productions may have different pricing structures, and for some performances tickets are all one price).
+If there is a disabled child in your party, an accompanying adult can book a concession ticket as their carer.
+Free personal assistant tickets are available for adults who require somebody to accompany them

-For our workshops, courses and classes, we offer a concessionary rate for those in receipt of disability benefits.
-To qualify for this concession you will need to fill out a Concessions declaration form, available to download here.
+For our workshops, courses and classes, we offer a concessionary rate for disabled people.
+For termly courses, to qualify for this concession you will need to fill out a Concessions declaration form, available to download here.